ShotaroKataoka/ls-Improved/README.md

 - `lsi -F` : Show only files
 - `lsi -D` : Show only directories
 - `lsi -s 'SEARCH_WORD'` : search file-name and description with `SEARCH_WORD`
-- `lsi -n` : Raise warning if number of files is bigger than NUMBER.
+- `lsi -n NUMBER`: Raise warning if number of files is bigger than NUMBER.
 - `lsi -h` : Show help

 **tips:**